jusc00014/Kotlin_Softwaredesignpraktikum_Farmsimulator/Implementation_Report.md

   - fix for Cloud IDs
   - more validation for MapParser & error messages
 - **Day 6:**
-  - (work pushed onto weekend)
+  - (work pushed onto weekend 2)
 - **Day 7:**
   - Fixed Plant Creation in MapParser
   - systemtests for machine
-  - fix of sowing and executing correct sowing plans
+  - fixed sowing not happening on the first tile and executing only sowingplans with the correct tick
 - **Weekend 2:**
   - Unit & System tests for ScenarioParser Incidents
 - **Day 8:**